Tom Bissell: Career

 In Extra Lives: Why Video Games Matter (2010), Bissell explored the subject of the video game industry.
 Part memoir, part genre criticism, the book features a profile of Gears of War series game designer Cliff Bleszinski, who had achieved celebrity-like status for the hit video game Gears of War, and a chapter on the appeal of games like Grand Theft Auto IV, including Bissell's own simultaneous struggles with addiction to video games and cocaine.
 Many of the book's essays were written on assignment by established publications such as The Observer and The New Yorker, and argued the importance of videogames as a cultural and social movement.
 That year, Bissell was recognized as one of the video game industry's most influential voices opening the door to more opportunities in video games.
 Bissell went on to write for many hit game franchises, and in 2019, would become the lead writer and an executive producer for an anthology television series based on the non-fiction book Masters of Doom based on the industry's early days.

 Bissell wrote about the cult film The Room in a 2010 article ("Cinema Crudité") published in Harper's Magazine.
 In May 2011, he signed on to co-write (with actor Greg Sestero) a closer look at the film – the resultant book, The Disaster Artist, was published by Simon and Schuster in October 2013.
 It was later adapted into the feature film The Disaster Artist directed by James Franco and released in 2017.
 The script adaption of the book was nominated for an Academy Award for Best Adapted Screenplay in 2017.

 Bissell's story "Expensive Trips Nowhere" was filmed as The Loneliest Planet (2011).
 In 2021, he co-developed the television series The Mosquito Coast based on the novel of the same name.
 In 2025, he was credited with writing the final three episodes of the Star Wars series Andor, having joined the writing staff in 2022 for the second season.

 Approach and influences

 While Bissell has been critical of neo-conservatism, the Bush administration, and American unilateralism, his politics often do not fit within established categories of American liberalism and conservatism.
 Much of his work is concerned with the legacy of the Soviet Union and Communism.
 He has cited Philip Caputo as a major influence, along with Michigan writers Jim Harrison and Thomas McGuane.
-He has called Martin Amis his favorite living writer, and he has praised Inside Story as Amis' most beautiful book.
+In 2020, he called Martin Amis his favorite then-living writer, and he has praised Inside Story as Amis' most beautiful book.